R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Results

 \section{Results}

-We have checked that the initial model of the low-mass neutron star constructed is stable in the hydrodynamic simulation coupled to the nuclear reaction network if no perturbation is imposed.
+We have checked that the initial model of the minimum-mass neutron star constructed is stable in the hydrodynamic simulation coupled to the nuclear reaction network if no perturbation is imposed.
 To initiate an instability, we remove several mass elements from the surface of the star.
-We set $\Delta S$, the ratio of mass removal to the total mass of the star, to be 0.40 to mimic the unstable mass transfer in the final approach of the binary system.
-The mass elements in between the 1st and 60th percentile in mass coordinates remain.
-Subsequently, a delayed explosion of the low-mass neutron star is observed.
+We vary $\Delta S$, the initial mass removal ratio to the total mass of the star, from $0.40$ to $0.30$ in order to mimic the unstable mass transfer in the final approach of the binary system.
+Also, we set the fission fragment asymmetry parameter $\gamma$ to be $0.50$, $0.45$, and $0.40$ to study the effect of asymmetric fission fragment approximation (see Section~\ref{sec:nuclear reaction network}).
+The models are named according to $\Delta S$ and $\gamma$ as L-$\Delta S$-$\gamma$.